frederic-perez/AmE-dictionary/data/idioms.md

 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nice guy__ :two: A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
 I want to be seen as edgy, dangerous even—someone no girl can resist!_
 __nice one__ _informal_ An expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.) _Nice one, Frank, now we’re going to have to rebuild this entire model from scratch._
+__nice-to-have__ _informal_ A feature that a product or service being designed would ideally have, though it may be impractical at present.
 __nickle-and-dime__ _A nickle-and-dime con man._
 __nifty__ Very good, interesting, or smart.
 Said typically of things.
 __night and day__ :two::hammer: